Mekedatu row: TN Assembly passes unanimous resolution against K'taka | Law-Order

 - India

-The Tamil Nadu Assembly on Monday adopted a unanimous resolution condemning Karnataka government for its 'unilateral' decision to proceed with the Mekedatu dam project across the Cauvery river and prevailed upon the Centre to reject the proposal.
+The Tamil Nadu Assembly on Monday adopted a unanimous resolution condemning the Karnataka government for its 'unilateral' decision to proceed with the Mekedatu dam project across the Cauvery river and prevail upon the Centre to reject the proposal.

-Accusing the Centre of meting out stepmotherly treatment towards Tamil Nadu on the issue, he claimed successive Union governments, be it the Congress or the BJP, have not prevented Karnataka from acting contrary to Tamil Nadu's interest.
+Accusing the Centre of meting out step-motherly treatment to Tamil Nadu on the issue, he claimed successive Union governments, be it the Congress or the BJP, have not prevented Karnataka from acting contrary to Tamil Nadu's interests.

 The resolution, passed with the unanimous support of all the parties including the AIADMK and the BJP condemned Karnataka for going ahead with the project, allocating funds and asked the Centre not to entertain that state's plea for environmental clearance and reject its detailed project report (DPR).